propelorm/Propel2/README.md

 The Propel test suite requires a database (`test` for instance, but feel free to choose the name you want), and three database schemas: `bookstore_schemas`, `contest`, and `second_hand_books`.

-Here is the set of commands to run in your shell in order to setup requirements if you want to use MySQL:
+Here is the set of commands to run in order to setup MySQL:

     mysql -uroot -e 'create database test'
     mysql -uroot -e 'create schema bookstore_schemas'